yakimovim/vscode-check-npm-updates/README.md

 ## Release Notes

+### 1.5.1

+Fix of security vulnerabilities in used NPM packages.

 ### 1.5.0

 Ability to exclude only updates in the patch part of a package version from the consideration.